Priyasha2002/Face-Recognition-Security-System/README.md

 # face_recognition_code
 This is the main code for face recognition Machine Learning Model implemented in Python.
 Kindly run the code in Google collab for accurate results.
-Written by Ishita Ahuja.

 Please refer to face_recognition repository for the dataset.